-What are the best IBS foods that can help calm and soothe the most common symptoms of IBS - constipation, diarrhea, cramping and gas?
+What are the best IBS foods that can help calm and soothe the most common symptoms of irritable bowel syndrome - constipation, diarrhea, cramping and gas?
+On this page we'll concentrate on the best foods for constipation-predominant IBS and on the next, on the diarrhea-predominant ones.

 Because everyone with IBS reacts to foods differently, finding natural remedies that work for you can take a bit of trial and error, so don't be discouraged if the first attempts are not successful.
 Keep trying and you'll soon find out what works best for you.